 Click on the course sequence to plan certificate completion:

 For more information about the Paralegal Certificate Program at 651-450-3567 or email@example.com.

 Obtain Computer Skills Independently

 It is strongly recommended that paralegal students obtain computer skills independently as these classes are not part of the program.
-However, students will obtain the National Society of Legal Technology Certificate through paralegal internship coursework.
+However, students will obtain the National Society of Legal Technology Certificate through paralegal internship coursework, and be required to use Microsoft Word, Excel and PowerPoint in the paralegal classes.
 The ability to use the keyboard and word processing, spreadsheet and presentation software are basic skills needed in the paralegal profession.
 Feel free to plan early with a counselor or program director.